 What is a more effective way to mask the fact that you’re feeling hopelessly, low, empty and sad than to crack jokes?

 What better way to provide yourself with a quick fix to your impossibly deep sorrow than to orchestrate the twinkling sound of laughter in a otherwise silent room?

-The effects of making another person laugh are reminiscent of a fast-acting drug; you feel instantly better -- and the results are addictive.
+The effects of making another person laugh make you feel instantly better -- and the results are addictive.
 Sad people make careers out of making us laugh.

 Connecting with an audience has healing power

 Sadness is connected to feeling isolated.
 One of the worst parts of depression is the endlessly lingering sensation that you’re all alone in the depths of your despair.

 That you're the only person who has ever felt the way you're feeling right now.

 A comedian has learned that one of the ways to fill the black holes of depression -- is to connect.
 To talk about the pain and learn we're, indeed, not alone.